 \subsection{Training Setup}

-IRP uses GPT-2 Large, DistilBERT Base, and BART Large for the Imitator, Retriever, and Paraphraser, respectively.
-We use ``[topic] is,'' ``[topic] is used to treat,'' and ``[topic] was first created'' as the prefixes for U.S. News, Medline, and WikiCS, respectively.
-We selected these prefixes by assessing the most common prefixes of outputs in the training set.
+IRP uses GPT-2 Large, DistilBERT Base, and BART Large for the Imitator, Retriever, and Paraphraser.
+We use ``[topic] is,'' ``[topic] is used to treat,'' and ``[topic] was first created'' as the prefixes for U.S. News, Medline, and WikiCS.
+These were selected by assessing common prefixes in the training set.
 As a quality control check after generation, we filter sentences deemed repetitive by the Retriever embeddings (cosine similarity above 0.98).
-For all models, we manually select hyperparameters by assessing R1 and validation loss.
-We discuss all training details in Appendix \ref{sec:training_setup}.
+We discuss more training details in Appendix \ref{sec:training_setup}.